 School Hours: 0830-1450, Tuesdays 0830-1350

 KSES is accredited by AdvancED.
 Read more about our accreditation process.

 We belong to the DoDEA Pacific DoDDS Okinawa School District which is part of the Department of Defense Education Activity (DoDEA).
-DoDEA is a Department of Defense field activity operating under the direction, authority, and control of the Under Secretary of Defense for Personnel and Readiness and the Deputy Under Secretary of Defense for Military Community and Family Policy.
+DoDEA is a Department of Defense field activity operating under the direction, authority, and control of the Under Secretary of Defense for Personnel and Readiness.

 On Independence Day, 1946, at Greeneville, Tennessee, a grateful nation paid tribute to a gallant Marine, posthumously awarding the Medal of Honor to the late Marine Sergeant Elbert Luther Kinser, of Greeneville.

 Sergeant Kinser won the nation's highest military decoration while acting as a Leader of a rifle platoon, serving with Company "I", Third Battalion, First Marine Division, in action on Okinawa.

 Taken under sudden, close attack by hostile troops entrenched on the reverse slope while moving up a strategic ridge along which his platoon was holding newly won positions, Sergeant Kinser engaged the enemy in a fierce hand grenade battle.